Path to the Throne

 The Minor Rock Edicts

-He asked the common man to love and respect his parents, for they are who raise and love us.
-He also included the important role of teachers in his declarations and requested people to honor them.
+Ashoka asked the common man to love and respect his parents, for they raised and loved us.
+He also included the important role of teachers in his declarations and requested people honor them.
 Ashoka also wanted monks and priests to brush up on their Dhamma texts often so that they did not forget or fall prey to ignorance and misinformation.

 The Seven Pillar Edicts